What is Duration?

 - Δi: Change in yield (usually taken as 100 bps)

 Consider a bond with the face value of 100, paying a semi-annual coupon of 7% PA compounded annually, issued on 1 Jan 19 and with a tenure of 5 years and trading at par, i.e., the price is 100 and yield is 7%.

 Calculation of three types of duration is as follows –

 Please download the above Excel template for detailed calculation.

 - As bond price is inversely proportional to yield, it is highly sensitive to how yield changes.
 The duration measures defined above quantify the impact of this sensitivity on bond price.

-- A bond with a longer maturity will have longer duration hence, it is more sensitive to changes in interest rates
+- A bond with a longer maturity will have a longer duration; hence, it is more sensitive to changes in interest rates.

 - Modified duration quantifies the sensitivity by specifying the percentage change in bond price for every 100-bps change in the interest rates.